SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 05 June, 2025
+### 📅 Friday, 06 June, 2025
 ------
 ### Events
 ------
-Here are notable events that happened on June 5 in U.S. history:
+Certainly!
+Here are significant events that have occurred in the USA on June 6 over the years:

-- **1944**: The **Tree of Life** was dedicated in San Bernardino, California, honoring the fell heroes of World War II.
-- **1968**: Democratic presidential candidate **Robert F. Kennedy** was assassinated in Los Angeles, shortly after delivering a victory speech following his win in the California primary.
-- **1977**: **The first event of the annual Bill of Rights Day took place
+- **1944 - D-Day (Normandy Invasion)**:
+  - Allied forces landed on the beaches of Normandy, France, marking a significant turning point in World War II as it began the liberation of Western Europe from Nazi occupation.

+- **1967 - Bobby Kennedy Delivers Speech Before His Assassination**:
+  - Senator Robert F. Kennedy delivered his final address to a
 ### Positive Qoute
 ------
-"Every day is a new opportunity to shine ✨.
-Embrace it with a smile 😊 and let your light inspire others! 🌟"
+"Shine bright like the stars! 🌟 Every day is a new chance to sparkle! ✨😄"